MSRConnections/Azure-training-course/Content/Data Lake/Data Lake Store + Analytics HOL.md

 <a name="Exercise2"></a>
 ## Exercise 2: Create an Azure Data Lake Analytics account

-Azure Data Lake formally separates the concepts of data storage and data query.
-This allows storage (in the form of Azure Data Lake Store) to provide access to a range of data analysis tools, and also allows analytics (in the form of Azure Data Lake Analytics) to operate against a range of possible data sources.
-Of course, Azure Data Lake Store and Azure Data Lake Analytics work very well together.
+Azure Data Lake formally separates the concepts of storing data and querying data.
+This allows Azure Data Lake Analytics to operate against a range of possible data sources contained in an Azure Data Lake Store.
 In this exercise, you will create an Azure Data Lake Analytics account and associate it with the Data Lake Store you created in the previous exercise.

 1. In the portal, click **+ New -> Data + Analytics -> Data Lake Analytics (preview)**.